What’s the Difference Between a Proximity Card and a Smart Card?

 Essentially, users could use a single smart card for all their card requirements.

-And if you ever encounter any issues with your prox or smart cards, you can find the most common reasons why why access control cards stop working here.
+And if you ever encounter any issues with your prox or smart cards, you can find the most common reasons why access control cards stop working here.

 Security